 Long before the hundreds of travelers, wine-tasters, and oenophiles graced the tables and tasting bars of Fox Run, it was cows that explored the property.
 Fox Run was a dairy farm for more than a century.
 It wasn’t until 1984 that the first grapes were planted.
 Fox Run founders, Larry and Adele Wildrick, transformed the Civil War-era dairy barn into a winemaking facility in 1990.
 In 1994, Scott Osborn and his first business partner, Andy Hale, purchased the winery from the Wildricks.
 Now with 50 acres of east-facing vineyards on glacial soils, the winery produces a remarkable range of limited-production, estate wines.

-Since those early days, Scott has been working closely with winemaker Peter Bell.
-Peter brings a science-based, rationalist approach to winemaking.
-His team aims to achieve full creative expression within each variety of grape, giving Fox Run an abundance of delicious and refreshing wines.
+Since those early days, Scott worked closely with our previous winemaker, Peter Bell for 27 years and currently works closely with our new winemaker Craig Hosbach.
+Craig brings a science-based, rationalist approach to winemaking.
+The winemaking team aims to achieve full creative expression within each variety of grape, giving Fox Run an abundance of delicious and refreshing wines.
 This wouldn’t be possible without the prowess of Vineyard Manager, John Kaiser, who has worked the land at Fox Run since the first grapes were planted in 1984.

 In 2012, Scott and Ruth Osborn teamed up with Ruth’s sister and brother-in-law, Kathleen and Albert Zafonte, to make Fox Run Vineyards exclusively family-owned.
 This set the course for an exciting new chapter.